richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Analysis with Python/README.md

 This repository contains importing, cleaning, exploring, and building data models on real-world datasets completed in May 2025.

-The project demonstrates the ability to transition from messy dataset into structured statistical testing and to culminate in machine learning model optimization.
+The project demonstrates the ability to transition from unclear dataset into structured statistical testing and to culminate in machine learning model optimization.

 ---